If your test is positive

 Going into quarantine

 You will usually be asked to move into a quarantine facility as quickly as possible.
-This helps to make sure we can stop the virus spreading to others, and make sure you’re well looked after.
+This helps to make sure we can stop the virus from spreading to others, and make sure you’re well looked after.

 Your household close contacts will need to self-isolate.
 It’s up to you and your family/household to decide: